kawamanza/step-up/README.md

     v0.5.3.2 => v0.6.0   (MINOR increment)
     v0.5.3.2 => v1.0.0   (MAJOR increment)

+As you can see, the TINY level is omitted when its value is zero.
+The mask allows you to configure the less relevant levels this way.

 ### Checking out the changelog

-    stepup changelog
+    stepup changelog [--top=N]

 ## StepUp beyond basics

 ### Working with notes

 With StepUp we are able to attach additional comments on existing commit objects.
-The great goal of this Gem is giving to developers an easy way to manage these notes.
+*The great goal of this Gem is giving to developers an easy way to manage these notes*.

 The note was created with the following command:

     $ stepup notes add --section bugfixes -m "support for old installations"